Diet as a foundation for healthy skin

 Healthy skin needs healthy fats.
 Fats are not created equal Choosing ones that are helpful and reducing the fat “frenemies” will help your skin.

-- Include a moderate amount of healthy fats such as olive oil, nuts, chia, hemp, flax seeds, nuts, avocado and oily fish.
+- Include a moderate amount of healthy fats such as olive oil, nuts, chia, hemp, flax seeds, nuts, avocado

 - Reduce the more inflammatory fats from meats, dairy, corn, sunflower, canola and safflower oil. * Many processed health foods contain sunflower oils so be sure to check the labels. ** Meat and dairy from grass-fed animals have less inflammatory fats than grain fed.